0xPolygon/kurtosis-cdk/docs/quickstart/mac-troubles.md

 ## zkEVM docker image issue

-If you get issues installing the zkEVM docker image after running the Kurtosis enclave, try running the following, then run it again:
+If you get issues downloading the zkEVM prover docker image when deploying the Kurtosis package, try downloading the image by specifying the architecture first before deploying the package:

 ```sh
 docker pull --platform linux/amd64 hermeznetwork/zkevm-prover:v6.0.0